Steve Martin: 2010s

 During the 2010s, Martin sparsely appeared in film and television.
 In 2011, he appeared with Jack Black, Owen Wilson, and JoBeth Williams in the birdwatching comedy The Big Year directed by David Frankel.
 The film was criticized for its lightweight story and was a box office bomb.
 After a three-year hiatus, Martin returned in 2015 when he voiced the villainous Captain Smek in the DreamWorks animated film Home alongside Jim Parsons and Rihanna.
 The film received mixed critical reception but was a financial success.
 In 2016, he played a supporting role in Ang Lee's war drama Billy Lynn's Long Halftime Walk.
 He also appeared as himself in Jerry Seinfeld's Netflix series Comedians in Cars Getting Coffee in 2016.
 He also appeared in the taped version of Oh, Hello on Broadway (2017) as the guest.
 He also starred in the Netflix comedy special An Evening You Will Forget for the Rest of Your Life with Martin Short in 2018.

 2020s

-In 2020, Martin reprised his role as George Banks in the short Father of the Bride, Part 3(ish).
+In 2020, Martin reprised his role as George Banks in the short Father of the Bride Part 3(ish).
 Martin is an executive producer of Only Murders in the Building, a Hulu comedy series in which he stars with Martin Short and Selena Gomez, and which he created alongside John Hoffman.
 In August 2022, Martin revealed that the series will likely be his final role, as he does not intend to seek out roles or cameos for other shows or films once the series ends.
+Despite this, Martin later joined the cast of the upcoming Disney+ comedy series Oswald, which began development in 2025 and is scheduled to debut in 2027.